JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 3. **Introduces a domain-specific language** for AWS mesh networking with compiler-like semantics, enabling property-based correctness testing and formally verified transformations

-4. **Integrates centralized egress, dual-stack IPv4/IPv6 routing, and selective VPC Peering** into a single declarative framework with automatic route inference
+4. **Integrates centralized egress, dual-stack IPv4/IPv6 routing, and selective VPC Peering** into a single declarative framework with automatic route inference coordinated across address families

-5. **Establishes cost break-even models** for Transit Gateway versus VPC Peering data paths, providing quantitative thresholds for architectural decision-making
+5. **Establishes cost break-even models** for Transit Gateway versus VPC Peering data paths, providing quantitative thresholds validated against FinOps cost frameworks

+6. **Applies compiler correctness principles** to infrastructure generation, proving that transformation modules exhibit referential transparency, totality, and idempotence

-This positions the contribution at the intersection of programming language theory, formal methods, and cloud infrastructure automation—demonstrating that network topology design can be treated as a compilation problem with provable correctness properties.
+This positions the contribution at the intersection of programming language theory, formal methods, cloud infrastructure automation, and financial operations—demonstrating that network topology design can be treated as a compilation problem with provable correctness and cost-optimality properties.

 4. System Architecture